Monika-81/wanderlust-p5/README.md

 <br>

 #### **Posts**
 The view of the post contains the post, a comments list section and an input box to leave a new comment.
 At the top of the post the user read the title, subtitle and date the post was created or last edited.
-Depending on the screen with, the image connected to the post are either displayed underneeth the title or to the right of the title and subtitle.
-Below the picture the textcontent of the post is rendered in two columns on larger screen size and in one column on smaller screen size.
+Depending on the screen with, the image connected to the post are either displayed underneath the title or to the right of the title and subtitle.
+Below the picture the text content of the post is rendered in two columns on larger screen size and in one column on smaller screen size.
 Lastly the user finds the authors name and/or avatar as well as the to social interaction counters, displaying how many comments the post has as well as how many likes.
 The amount of interaction the site user have access to depends on if the user is just browsing the page, is logged in and created the post as well as if the user have created any comments.
 A none registered user can see and read the comments but no more, neither comment or like a post.
 A user that is reading the post can like or unlike the post (airplane icon), leave a comment and edit or delete their comment.
 The post creator can, except from all of the above, also edit and delete their post.

 (**User Story 6 & 10**)
 <details>